MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 ## Extended availability of Version 2002

 Version 2002 will be available until January 2023 and will receive security updates, as needed, during that time.
-For a list of security updates included in releases of Version 2002, see [Release notes for Office 365 ProPlus Security Updates](https://docs.microsoft.com/officeupdates/office365-proplus-security-updates).
+For a list of security updates included in releases of Version 2002, see [Release notes for Microsoft 365 Apps Security Updates](https://docs.microsoft.com/officeupdates/office365-proplus-security-updates).

 Versions on Semi-Annual Channel are available usually for only 14 months, but we're making an exception for Version 2002 in order to align with the availability dates of Windows 7 ESU.
 This extended availability for Version 2002 also applies to other update channels, such as Monthly and Semi-Annual (Targeted).